akshat7776/Fake_news_detection_chatbot/README.md

 This project is a Streamlit-based chatbot that determines whether a given news article or text snippet is fake or true using a fine-tuned BERT model.
 The model is hosted on Hugging Face Hub, and the chatbot can be tested both locally and online.
-Features
+Features of a chatbot:
-Detects fake vs. true news
+1. Detects fake vs true news
-Shows prediction confidence score
+2. Shows prediction confidence score
-Model hosted on Hugging Face for easy deployment Dependencies
+3. Model hosted on Hugging Face for easy deployment

+Dependencies to run chatbot:

 Install required Python packages: pip install -r requirements.txt